What Can Animal Hair Do to My AC Filter?

 How to Care for Your AC System and Filter with Pets

 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how:

-Get in Touch with [companyname] for Indoor Air Quality Services
+Contact for Indoor Air Quality Services

 If you want to minimize the impact your pets have on your HVAC system and indoor air quality, choose for personalized recommendations on the best solution.
 We can direct you to the right indoor air quality products to help keep pet hair and dander at bay, such as advanced air filtration, whole-house ventilation and air duct cleaning.
 We can also maintain your HVAC system for maximum performance and efficiency.
 You can rest easy with the knowledge that everything we do is backed by a one-year 100% satisfaction guarantee!
 To request indoor air quality services in North America, please contact today.

 Zoning Systems: Tailored Temperature Control in Every Room